Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Discussion

-All solutions have in common that they include a dimension reduction.
+Another dimension along which the solutions can be compared is the degree to which their results can be used for different CPS use cases (see Table \ref{tab:comparison_uc}).
+For simplification, we generalize the multitude of CPS use cases into three areas: \Ni \textit{system monitoring}, which describes all tasks related to monitoring CPS e.g. anomaly detection, \Nii \textit{prognosis}, which also includes simulation and predictive maintenance and \Niii \textit{diagnosis}, including all applications enabling root cause analyses related to system anomalies and failures. \\ All solutions have in common that they include a dimension reduction.
 Monitoring a few ideally meaningful variables to assess the overall system state is generally easier than visualizing a large number of sensor signals in the observation space.
 In addition, all solutions, with the exception of Solution 2, contain an autoencoder, which can be used for anomaly detection.
 With respect to prognosis-related use cases, the lower-dimensional representations of all solutions might be helpful when used as input features for downstream ML models.
 This is especially the case when the downstream tasks require labels and only a subset of the available data is labeled.
 Furthermore, the generative model of Solution 1 can be used for simulations by analyzing the effects of changes in the latent space on the overall system.
 Solution 3 stands out, however, because it can be used explicitly to predict the behavior of the system over time by means of the system dynamics equation.
 Finally, none of the solutions is readily suitable for diagnostic use cases.
 However, the information gained by applying the solutions might simplify the root cause analysis.
-For example, it may be relevant in which system state the anomaly occurred for the first time (Solution 4), or which of the meaningful latent variable shows an unexpected behavior (Solution 2).